matias-ceau/scripts/docs/scripts/get_repos_present_on_host.sh.md

-# Get Repos Present on Host (get_repos_present_on_host.sh)
+# Get Repositories Present on Host (get_repos_present_on_host.sh)

 ---

-This script retrieves locally stored Git repositories and organizes them into a structured file.
+This script collects Git repository paths from a specified directory and saves them to a file.

 ---